Please note that many of the dissertation titles listed here are tentative.

 MA: University of Chicago (East Asian Languages and Civilizations), 2013

-Research interests: modern and contemporary Japanese literature and criticism; Japanese colonial literature and “minor” literature in Japanese; literary theory and transnational literary studies, including the pedagogy of “world” literature and comparative literature; the theory and practice of translation; and patterns of media consumption, including publishing culture, canonicity, film adaptations, and literary prizes.
+Research interests: modern and contemporary Japanese literature and criticism; “minor” genres and “minor” literature in Japanese; Japanese colonial literature; literary theory, including the frameworks of “world literature” and comparative literature; the theory and practice of translation; and patterns of media consumption, including publishing culture, canonicity, cross-platform adaptations, and selection processes for literary prizes.

-I have spent more than eight years in Osaka and Kyoto in various teaching and research capacities since heading to Japan for the first time in 2004.
+I have spent over eight years in Osaka and Kyoto in various teaching and research capacities since heading to Japan for the first time in 2004.
 My dissertation project focuses on the ongoing effects of repatriation and decolonization on Japanese-language literature and postwar Japanese society.
-I am pursuing this by reconsidering the boundaries of the genre of repatriation literature and arguing for reevaluation of the work of such authors as Fujiwara Tei, Abe Kobo, Ri Kaisei, and Tsujihara Noboru.
-During 2015-16 I am a Visiting Scholar at the Doshisha University Graduate School of Global Studies in Kyoto, conducting research with the support of a Fulbright Graduate Research Fellowship.
-In the spring of 2017, I will teach a University of Chicago course on mystery fiction and Japanese modernity.
+I pursue this by reconsidering the boundaries of the nascent genre of repatriation literature, arguing for the reassessment of works by Fujiwara Tei, Abe Kobo, Miyao Tomiko, Morisaki Kazue, and Nakanishi Rei and the incorporation of works by “non-repatriate” writers including Ri Kaisei, Hayashi Kyoko, Nakajima Atsushi, and Tsujihara Noboru.
+At the University of Chicago I have taught materials related to modern Japanese literature and film as well as Japanese history.
+My studies in Chicago have been supported by the University of Chicago and the Japan Foundation.
+In addition, a Fulbright Graduate Research Fellowship gave me the opportunity to act as a visiting scholar at Doshisha University in Kyoto for fifteen months in 2015-16.

 MA: National Taiwan University (Chinese Literature)